infosec-intern/sneaky-systemd-shit/README.md

 * [Busctl](https://www.freedesktop.org/software/systemd/man/busctl.html) (?)
   * Introspect and monitor the D-Bus bus
   * MIGHT be helpful to monitor or inspect buses of various units
+  * Based on code in PupyRAT, units can be injected/started directly on the bus
 * [Unit Conditions](https://www.freedesktop.org/software/systemd/man/systemd.unit.html#ConditionArchitecture=)
   * systemd will silently check to see if certain conditions about the running system are met before starting a unit
   * Could be good for fingerprinting, identifying VMs (see Defense Evasion), identifying security features, or limiting execution to specific hosts